dramoz/kv260-atrover/KV260-atrover.md

 As a plus, there is no need to configure any jumpers to select the boot target and the capability of dynamic loading overlays it is key.
 Finally, in my case, getting Ubuntu out-of-the shelf ready and working without any issues is awesome.

 Unfortunately I run out of time for the [Adaptive Computing Challenge 2021](https://www.hackster.io/contests/xilinxadaptivecomputing2021) when things where finally getting interesting, and I was only able to deploy a simple application.
+Learning all this and going through the available documentation, examplas was extenuating.

 But it was worth the journey, I came from almost zero ML/AI knowledge and Vitis/Zynq+ to be able to deploy some CNN on a small vehicle platform and make it move around while identifying some objects.

 The final activities to have a proper closure of the first ATRover phase that are not done yet give the timing constraints are:

-- BOM: have a more complete bill of materials + a guide on how to assemble the whole project
+- BOM: improve the bill of materials with a guide on how to assemble the whole project
 - Chassis 3D print: the 3D models are available as OpenSCAD files, but they were fine tune to my printer (Ender3 modified to print 2.85mm)
 - TTGO-T1 UART drivers installation on the KRIA KV-260 Ubuntu desktop OS: only a short explanation was given in this document.
 - DC motor characterization + improve DC motor control: the current scripts do not have any proper motor control (e.g. PID) and there is no proper motor parameters characterization.
 Also, the current motor setup is generating too much vibration while running at medium speed.